 The sympathetic branch regulates the 'flight-or-fight' response - a defensive state, with a 'sympathetic energy' (of, for example, fear or anger) that you can't miss when you're in that state.

 The parasympathetic branch is best known for looking after aspects like slowing and regulating our breathing and heart beat, digesting food ('rest and digest'), lowering our defensiveness, and regaining calmness.
 Again, the 'energy' of this state is clear - at our healthiest, we can rest without feeling fearful, and access joy.
-But the parasympathetic branch also regulates the lesser known 'shutdown' response, giving the 'energy' of numbness, dissociation and low mood.
+But, within the polyvagal theory ethos, the parasympathetic branch also regulates the lesser known 'shutdown' response, giving the 'energy' of numbness, dissociation and low mood.

 Polyvagal theory considers that the parasympathetic branch has a social engagement element that keeps us 'safe and social'.
 It considers that, conversely, the sympathetic branch regulates the 'flight-or-fight' responses, and that we can get 'stuck' in a sympathetic state, due to unhelpful perceptions of safety versus danger.
 The graphic below is by Justin Sunseri, and shows the primary autonomic nervous system states in black writing, as well as what Dr Stephen Porges, the theory's originator, calls the mixed states, in pink writing.

 The parasympathetic part of the ANS is coordinated by the vagus nerve, a superhighway of nerves which starts at the base of the skull, and winds its way down the body to the abdomen.

 It has two pathways - the ventral vagal, which responds to cues of social engagement and safety ('safe and social'!), and the dorsal (a reptilian-like, more primitive pathway), which responds to cues of life-threat (shutdown!).
 This potentially causes us to become numb, and even to disconnect from others.